RSPO GHG Assessment Procedure for New Development Version 3

-The RSPO GHG Assessment Procedure for New Plantings Version 3, is a revised guidance document meant to be used as a guidance to identify and estimate the corresponding expected carbon stock fluxes (above and below ground) and GHG emissions associated with the resulting land cover change to oil palm, peat drainage (if appropriate); and emissions from mills and operations can be estimated and thus development plans could be adjusted to avoid areas with high carbon stocks and minimise net GHG emissions associated with new plantation development.
+The RSPO GHG Assessment Procedure for New Development Version 3, is a revised guidance document meant to be used as a guidance to identify and estimate the corresponding expected carbon stock fluxes (above and below ground) and GHG emissions associated with the resulting land cover change to oil palm, peat drainage (if appropriate); and emissions from mills and operations can be estimated and thus development plans could be adjusted to avoid areas with high carbon stocks and minimise net GHG emissions associated with new plantation development.

 Additionally, the procedure will provide guidance for developing a plan to minimise net greenhouse gas emissions which takes into account avoidance of land areas with high carbon stocks and/or sequestration options as required by Criterion 7.8.2.
 A calculator, known as New Development GHG Calculator, was also developed to assist the estimation of GHG emissions.
 This procedure is referred to in the RSPO P&C 2013, as the RSPO Carbon Assessment Tool.